andyw8/claude_code_slash_commands/README.md

 ```

 This will:
-- Create `~/.claude/commands` directory if it doesn't exist
+- Create the `~/.claude/commands` directory if it doesn't exist
 - Copy all command files from the `commands/` directory on GitHub to your local `~/.claude/commands` directory.
 - Ask for confirmation before overwriting existing commands
 - Skip files that are already identical